kuvasz-io/kuvasz-streamer/docs/index.md

 ### Postgres major version upgrade

 Upgrading major versions of Postgres is a time-consuming task that requires substantial downtime.
 Kuvasz-streamer can be used to synchronize databases between different versions of Postgres and performing a quick switchover.

-## Features

-### Lightweight

-Kuvasz-streamer is a lightweight service written in Go that has no dependencies.

-### High-performance

-Kuvasz-streamer uses the Postgres COPY protocol to perform the initial sync and the logical replication protocol later.

-### Flexible

-Multiple table propagation models are supported: clone, append and history (CDC).